tectonia/AppDevLearning/exercisefiles/lab2.md

 5. Hit "Create" and wait a minute or two

 You should now have a web application in the portal.
-This is now a public-facing live web site with the URL https://YOUR_WEB_APP_NAME.azurewebsites.net.
+This is now a public-facing live web site with the URL https://YOUR_WEB_APP_NAME-&lt;RandomHash&gt;.&lt;Region&gt;.azurewebsites.net with the unique default hostname preview option enabled.

 Try putting that in a browser session (with your web app name).
 You should see something like this:
 ![alt text](./images/empty-web-app-runnning.png "web app running before code")